 I have to use my car to drive to my work place.
 Am I still covered?

 Yes, if you have to drive to your workplace because of the impact of COVID-19, your insurance policy will not be affected.
 In addition, if you are using your own car for voluntary purposes to transport medicines or groceries to support others who are impacted by COVID-19, your cover will not be affected.
 This applies to all categories of NHS Volunteer Responders, including transporting patients, equipment, or other essential supplies.
 If your work is critical to the national response to COVID-19 and you need to use your own car to drive to different locations for work purposes because of the impact of Covid-19, your cover will not be affected.
 You do not need to contact Cornish Mutual to update your documents or extend your cover under any of the circumstances described above.

 I am having problems arranging an MOT for my car because of the COVID-19 restrictions.
 Will my insurance still be valid?

 The government announced that from 30th March 2020 it is granting a temporary 6-month exemption from MOT testing for all cars, vans and motorcycles whose MOT date falls within that time period.
-Your motor insurance will remain valid although safety is paramount and it is a condition of your policy to ‘keep the Insured Vehicle in a roadworthy condition and in good working order’ and despite the 6 month MOT exemption this condition still applies.
+This has since been updated and with effect from 1st August 2020 MOT testing becomes mandatory again.
+If your vehicle is due an MOT test from 1st August 2020 you will be required to have a valid test certificate to continue driving the vehicle.
+If your MOT date falls between 30th March 2020 and 31st July 2020 you still have a 6 month exemption period and your motor insurance will remain valid throughout this period or until the expiry date of your policy.
+Safety is paramount and you can still be prosecuted for driving an unsafe vehicle.
+It is a condition of your policy to ‘keep the Insured Vehicle in a roadworthy condition and in good working order'.
+This condition still applies despite the 6 month MOT exemption.

 Is there any other support for businesses?